khanhvu207/kore2022/README.md

 - **Spatial features.** I stacked multiple 2D tensors which capture ships' locations, ships' cargo capacity and etc. into a 3D tensor of 18 channels, then feed it into a 12-layer ResNet with a [GroupNorm](https://arxiv.org/abs/1803.08494) layer in between the residual blocks.
 - **Scalar features:** Scalar inputs are concatenated into a single vector and fed into an MLP.
 - **Ship plan features.** First, each character is mapped to a learnable vector embedding whose dimension exactly half of the Transformers embedding's dimension (e.g. if the Transformer's embeddings are 512-dim vectors then a character embedding is a 256-dim vector).
 Then, I concatenated a positional embedding of the same dimensional with the learnable character embedding, sum up these concatenated vectors into a single vector representation.
-This approach is also known as Bag-of-Words.
+This approach is also known as [Bag-of-Words](https://en.wikipedia.org/wiki/Bag-of-words_model).
+Of course, we can extract the vector representations here with another Transformers model, but I saw that it is unnecessary and computationally expensive.

 <img
 src="asset/kore.png"